fbpx

 • Strapping your foot – to reduce the strain on your plantar fascia, especially in those first painful stages

-• Orthotics – to help support and offload the plantar fascia while you continue to walk throughout the day
+• Custom foot orthotics – to help support and offload the plantar fascia while you continue to walk throughout the day

 Our experienced podiatrists determine which combination of the above treatments are best for you based on your symptoms and the severity of your injury – there’s no ‘one-size-fits-all’ treatment at Masterton Foot Clinic.

-It means that while we’ve known and loved the results we’ve been helping patients get with shockwave, it’s being recognised in studies by researchers and others across the world too.
-Which means that if you have heel pain, shockwave is a great place to start.
-And we offer it right here at Masterton Foot Clinic.
+This research shows us that – while we’ve known and loved the results we’ve been helping patients get with shockwave – it’s now formally been recognised in studies by researchers and others worldwide.
+Which is great news!
+And provides more confidence that if you have heel pain, shockwave is a great place to start.
+And we’re proud to offer it right here in Masterton, Wairarapa.

 Ready to beat your heel pain?
 Book in with our podiatry team here.